Moving to Kenya?

 If you need a visa for a longer stay in Kenya (usually for more than three months), you must obtain a work and residence permit beforehand.
 The permit will be part of your visa application.

 There are various classes for such permits, depending on your reason for coming to Kenya, as well as special passes for short-term assignees and international students.
-Unfortunately, we cannot describe all the requirements in detail, but we will briefly outline the most common options below.
+As it would not be possible to describe all the requirements in detail, we will briefly outline the most common options below.